 I had a gorgeous little cottage with a massive bed, a fire and wonderful views.
 All for me…. and it was just what I needed.

-Once I had finally mastered the art of lighting a fire in a stove, the room was aglow with the flames, just me, some music and peace.
-(I grew up in an old Victorian house with real fires.
-These were always lit with scrunched up paper, a fire-lighter and coal.)
+Once I had finally mastered the art of lighting a fire, the room was aglow with the flames, just me, some music and peace.
+I poured myself a dram, and yes I smiled.

 I was doing something I hadn’t done before…or probably something I hadn’t ‘consciously’ done before… I was aware I was intrigued by the colour; dark copper and mahogany.
 An aroma was filling the air around me.. it was full of dark fruit, a hint of leather, coffee, dark chocolate, candied orange and more… then I heard a whisper, it was telling me to sip.